ComposableFi/composable/frame/assets-registry/README.md

 # Overview

-- should allow making proposals to add assets to HydraDX, and so that DEX authorities can approve that mapping
+- helps to hide complexity of creating mappings of local ids to and from HydraDX, with proper authorities and voting
 - should support any asset to be added
-- allow to transfer assets to HydraDX
+- support to transfer assets to HydraDX (forward mapping)
-- allow to transfer assets back from HydraDX to Composable
+- support to transfer assets back from HydraDX to Composable (back mapping)
-- Composable will send local AssetIds, hoping Hydra DX will map them properly
+- supports not only HydraDX

 ## v1

-- support small set of well know assets
+- support small set of well know assets added manually on both registries
 - manually asking HydraDX to add mapping

 ## vNEXT

-- support any assets to be added new
+- support any assets to be added new via voting processes
-- signed API (root or collective) to send proposal for mapping onto HydraDX via XCM